apache/spark/docs/mllib-evaluation-metrics.md

 ## Regression Model Evaluation

-[Regression analysis](https://en.wikipedia.org/wiki/Regression_analysis), most commonly formulated as a least-squares minimization, involves estimating the relationships among input and output variables.
-In this context, regression metrics refer to a continuous output variable.
+[Regression analysis](https://en.wikipedia.org/wiki/Regression_analysis) is used when predicting a continuous output variable from a number of independent variables.

 **Available Metrics**